+EKG helps in monitoring the health of the heart and also gives you a heads up if something is wrong.
 We offer EKG services at PACS Urgent Care.
-If you would like to know more about the EKG services we offer, call us today!
+If you would like to know more about the EKG services we offer, contact us today or or online check-in!
 We have convenient locations to serve you in Ruther Glen VA, and Alexandria VA.

 Table of Contents:

 What Is the difference between EKG and ECG?

 What are 3 reasons to get an EKG?